Discover The Quality Of An Oak Log Home

-What’s so special about oak?
+What is so special about oak?

 As for durability, oak is legendary.
-The oldest wooden structure in the world is made from oak.
+The oldest wooden structures in the world are made from oak.
 The structural beams and much of the woodwork in Europe’s finest and oldest remaining churches and castles are made from oak.
 Before metals were widely used, the greatest wooden warships in the world had hulls of oak.
 For centuries, oak barrels have carried everything from water to moonshine.
 In the timber frame industry, with its centuries old building tradition, the durability and strength of oak is unquestioned.

 We Make It Affordable

 A visit to a local hardwood supplier to look at intricate oak moldings and cabinetry makes this a reasonable question.
 But you have to remember that such products represent the very premium that oak has to offer.
 The knots and swirling grain that people find attractive in a log home aren’t suitable for fine trim and cabinetry, where grain and color must be carefully matched and knots eliminated.
 Our mill is located in Missouri to take advantage of this amazing natural resource.
 We are on the edge of the Missouri Ozarks, where oak is plentiful.
 Our location, combined with our purchasing power and a lack of a large furniture industry, means we can offer “The Beauty of Oak for the Price of Pine.”
 In fact, we do offer pine logs, but why since you can have oak for the same price!

 Other log home suppliers cannot buy oak logs in their area at a reasonable price.
 As former President of the Missouri Forest Products Association, Lynn Gastineau has been intimately involved in monitoring and maintaining the quality and quantity of Missouri’s most precious renewable resource.
 The Gastineau family has been buying oak logs since 1954 and still has access to the best suppliers in the nation – and we know how to negotiate and buy at the best prices.